 The second product is a recent purchase, cooking a chicken (or any other meat) on a BBQ or in the smoker can sometimes be a bit of a guessing game.
+And every time you lift the lid or open the smoker door, you lose precious heat.
 This is where a temperature probe really comes in handy, they’ve been around for years in various forms.
 But recently the electronic ones have become a lot more affordable.
 I own several types, including Bradley Smokers version, however the best one I’ve used so far is the iGrill.
 This neat device connects to your iPad/iPhone or Android based device via Bluetooth.
-It has the ability to run two probe independently, great for doing two cuts of meat in the smoker.
+It has the ability to run two probes independently, great for doing two cuts of meat in the smoker.

 All you need is an iGrill and the free App downloaded from the App Store (or Play Store on Android), pair the device to the iGrill and you are good to go.
-You can select from one of the many preset cooking temperatures build in, or add your own custom one.
+You can select from one of the many built in meat presets, or add your own custom one.
 You can track progress via a graphing tool which is useful in helping predict when the meat will be ready.

-Before you know it you’ll be cooking the perfect roast safe in the knowledge that it will be cooked to a safe temperature.
+Before you know it you’ll be cooking the perfect roast safe in the knowledge that it will be cooked perfectly to the correct temperature.

 Around this time last year I decided to purchase a Bradley Smoker.
-This was a fantastic purchase, now I could smoke fish, cheese, make bacon, ham…ribs.
+This was a fantastic purchase, now I could smoke fish, cheese, make bacon, ham, did someone say BBQ ribs?
 With the Bradley, the sky is literally the limit.

-Last week I was given three wild ducks to smoke, I did a bit of research on wild duck, but there isn’t a lot of info out there on cooking/smoking methods (there is plenty of info on domestic ducks which have a lot more fat content).
+Last week I was given three wild ducks to smoke, I did a bit of research on wild duck, but there isn’t a lot of info out there on cooking/smoking methods (there is plenty of info on domestic ducks which have a lot more fat content…and therefore smoke very easily).
 The Bradley iOS app had a recipe, so I decided to use this as the base.

 1 litre of water